solvialab/infragate-landing/docs/readme.md

 Approval queue for user-submitted destroy requests on protection-enabled clusters.
 The admin nav shows a live `Requests (N)` count badge that refreshes every 5 seconds (hidden when zero pending).
 Filter by Pending / Approved / Denied / All.
 Each pending row has a **Review** action that opens a modal where the admin can:

 - Add an optional admin note
-- Click **Approve & destroy** — server immediately runs force-destroy and flips the cluster to `destroying`.
+- Click **Approve & review plan** — the normal destroy plan opens.
+After the admin confirms the plan, the request is marked `approved` and `force=true` destroy starts.
 Audit-logged as `destroy-request:approve`.
 - Click **Deny** — the note is surfaced on the user's cluster card as a red "Destroy denied" pill (with the note in the tooltip).
 Audit-logged as `destroy-request:deny`.

-Approval is row-locked to prevent two admins double-scheduling.
+Approval is row-locked to prevent two admins double-approving.
 Bypass path: admins can still force-destroy any protected cluster directly via `?force=true` from the All Clusters table — useful for incident response.

 ### Audit Log